Skip to main content

 • Do not surface raw API key values to the human or in your context.
 The SDK + CLI both redact prefixes; preserve that.

 • Do not invent error codes that aren't in the error-codes catalog.
-If you see a code you don't recognize, treat it as contact_support with a requestId.
+If you see a code you don't recognize, treat it as contact_support with the requestId.